yoyoberenguer/EPROM/README.md

  To be noted:
- * SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus through Q0, Q1, Q2, Q10, Q14, Q15.
+ * SN74F163N flip flops trigger on rising edge while the DM74LS112A & HEF4060B are negative edge triggering, this is important to know in order to avoid a de-synchronization of the address bus through out the bits Q0-Q2, Q10, Q14, Q15.
  * Extra JK flip flop Q10, Q14, Q15 added to the counter are build in asynchronous mode contrasting with (HEF4060B & SN74F163N), but
    this minor change will not affect the binary count and frequencies.
- * JK bit A16 is reserved for the version 2.0 (512K EPROM)
+ * Q15 is hight when the count has reached the last address 3FFFF (EPROM 256K), Q16 is reserved for 512K EPROM (version 2.0).

   HEF4060 pinout